- This event has passed.

 Eligible for MN Recert hours

-Join Shawn Walker, local arborist and Certified Master Naturalist, for a winter tree-identification field trip at Eidolon Nature Preserve.
+Join Shawn Walker, local arborist and Certified Master Naturalist, for a winter tree identification: trees in transition field trip at Eidolon Nature Preserve.
 This is a family-friendly event that will teach you how to identify trees by such factors as their shapes, branching habits, twigs, and bark.
+Due to this walk being held in late March, there could be some early spring growth to provide clues.

 Eidolon Nature Preserve is located on Sidling Hill along Orleans Rd. in Great Cacapon, WV.
 The entrance is marked by a teal metal gate, participants can park along the road or if the gate is open there is ample parking inside the preserve.